Skip to main content

 • “I can't even play the game because after the beginning sequence with Andy the game crashes and the screen freezes on Andy and Sam sitting down.”

-• “From a technical standpoint the game is a little bit buggy, although not in a way that stopped me from enjoying the experience: the curtain transitions are very choppy, and sometimes saving while on the screen where you choose cognitive distortions causes loading back into that save to result in a placeholder menu with no patient data loaded, plus other minor issues like loading the wrong image.”
+• “From a technical standpoint the game is a little bit buggy, although not in a way that stopped me from enjoying the experience: the curtain transitions are very choppy, and I noticed that sometimes when I saved while on the screen in which you choose cognitive distortions for your next session, loading back into that save would result in a placeholder menu with no patient data loaded in, plus some other minor things like loading when an image was being displayed might show the wrong image.”

 • grinding